-On 1 March 2017, the SEC adopted rule and form amendments aimed at making access to exhibits in registration statements and periodic reports easier for market participants.
-The final rules will be effective for filings submitted on or after 1 September 2017.
+On March 1, 2017, the SEC adopted rule and form amendments aimed at making access to exhibits in registration statements and periodic reports easier for market participants to locate.
+The final rules will be effective for filings submitted on or after September 1, 2017.